Defectuous/AbyssalMonkey/README.md

 # AbyssalMonkey
-The origional developer of this is Kwevin from the isxGames discord.
-The origional name of this was abyss.iss As I did not develope the origional basecode for this, and was given it to do whatever i choose.
-I have chosen to evolve this code into Abyssal Monkey
+The origional code this is based on is Kwevin from the isxGames discord.
+The origional name of this was abyss.iss AbyssalMonkey is a completeoverhaul in C# using ISXEVEWrapper rather than lavish script The goal is to rebuild this with a simple gui to start and end the bot
-Abyssal Monkey is an abyssal bot for eveonline.
-I did not develope the origional base code for this but I am working on updating it to include more dynamic features such as the following.

-#0 Fix Filiment use
-#1 Simple Gui
-#2 Support for random weapon configurations
-#3 Support for Multi tank types
-#4 Support for cap injectors